serdeliverance/blog/_posts/2021-06-06-akka-streams-getting-started.md

 Slick
   .source(transactionTable.filter(t => t.email === "conception.hessel@gmail.com" && t.status === "approved").result)
   .fold(BigDecimal(0))((acc, tx) => tx.amount + acc)
-  .map(amount => ByteString(amount.toString()))
+  .map(amount => amount.toString)
+  .map(line => ByteString(line))
   .runWith(FileIO.toPath(clientBalanceOutputFile))
 ```

 In this case, our `Source` is a `Slick` query which emits elements (`Transactions`) downstream.
-It is important to note that this is a connector that comes from the `Alpakka project`, so it is compliant with the `Reactive Streams` especification.
+As we mentioned in the last section, it is important to note that this is a connector that comes from the `Alpakka project`, so it is compliant with the `Reactive Streams` especification.
+So we can connect it to our pipeline in order to have a full reactive `graph`.
 The rest of the `graph` is very simple.
 We perform operations in a way that is similar than working with collections (we reduce the transactions with a `fold` operation, then convert the result to a Bytestrig and finally sink it to a file).

 Imagine now that we are required to calculate the total amount of approved payments that were processed by every card brand.
 No problem, we can also implement this stuff using `Akka Streams`.